 A minimally invasive surgical procedure to stabilize a spinal compression fracture.

-Our DMC spine specialists are located on our main campus in Detroit and at DMC Huron Valley-Sinai Hospital in Commerce Township.
+Our specialty trained spine doctors are located on our main campus in Detroit and at DMC Huron Valley-Sinai Hospital in Commerce Township.
 In addition, we have over 20 outpatient physical therapy clinics located throughout the tri-county area.